zibalina007/Charts/README.md

 - setDimensions()

-  The chart dimensions (shortcut to set width, height with one funcion)
+  The chart dimensions (shortcut to set width, height with one funcion).

   ```
   Charts::new('line', 'highcharts')->setHeight(1000, 500);